Who the System Report is for

 Findings are ranked by business relevance — revenue, customer experience, operational risk, support burden, delivery speed, reliability, compliance, onboarding, and the ability to safely ship the next valuable change — not by technical ugliness.
 The goal is the next move that creates the most useful change for the money spent.

 Sometimes one feature can be forced through a fragile foundation.
 If the business plans to keep building, the better first move may be cleanup — tests, boundaries, clarified ownership, and a safer place for future work to land.
+And sometimes the honest recommendation is the opposite: do not restructure this yet.
+That answer is part of the product.

-From first email to delivered report
+From first answer to delivered report

 A typical engagement flow.